Skip to content

 Mesinger and Ocieczek 2021 - Heavy metals in red deer meat in Poland

 Mesinger and Ocieczek measured arsenic, cadmium, lead, and mercury in meat samples from red deer does and assessed game-meat intake risk in Poland.
 The study is routeable for game-meat occurrence because Table 1 reports measured concentrations in meat samples.
-It found arsenic and mercury below detection in the sampled red deer meat, with lead and cadmium reported in mg/kg meat.
+Arsenic, cadmium, and mercury were below the method detection limit in all 12 samples, and lead was below detection in 11 of 12 samples with a single sample at 0.018 mg/kg.

 Key numbers

-• Sample frame: 12 red deer doe meat samples.
+• Sample frame: 12 red deer doe meat samples from the northern part of the Pomeranian Voivodship, animals obtained January-February 2019.

 • Table 1 reports arsenic, cadmium, lead, and mercury contents in red deer meat samples.

-• The source cites Polish or EU limits of 0.10 mg/kg fresh product for lead and 0.050 mg/kg fresh product for cadmium for slaughter-animal meat comparison.
+• The source cites Commission Regulation 1881/2006 limits of 0.10 mg/kg fresh product for lead and 0.050 mg/kg fresh product for cadmium for slaughter-animal meat comparison.

 Methods (brief)